BLACK FRIDAY | $250 OFF

 After breakfast, we’ll spend the morning exploring the Malang region, photographing local markets, colourful neighbourhoods, and nearby villages surrounded by rice fields and mountains.

-This is a slower-paced day to focus on daily life scenes and prepare us mentally for the volcano adventures ahead.
+This is a slower-paced day to focus on street and cultural photography and prepare us mentally for the volcano adventures ahead.

 Afternoon editing or photo review session, with time to rest before heading to Tumpak Sewu the following morning.